clarketm/wait-for-it/README.md

   -h, --help               Show this message and exit.
   -v, --version            Show the version and exit.
-  -q, --quiet              Do not output any status messages -s, --service host:port  Services to test, in the format host:port -t, --timeout seconds    Timeout in seconds, 0 for no timeout  [default: 15]
+  -q, --quiet              Do not output any status messages -p, --parallel           Test services in parallel rather than in serial -s, --service host:port  Services to test, in the format host:port -t, --timeout seconds    Timeout in seconds, 0 for no timeout  [default: 15]
 ```